 Distracted Driving Car Accidents

-Computers, cell phones, GPS navigations systems, and other technology have made our lives easier in countless ways.
+Computers, cell phones, GPS navigation systems, and other technology have made our lives easier in countless ways.
 However, these devices can also take our attention away from what we should be doing.
 All too often, that is driving.

 According to the Centers for Disease Control and Prevention (CDC), approximately nine people are fatally injured every day in the United States in distracted driving-related accidents.
 From texting while driving to reaching for something in the back seat, any diversion of your attention from the road, even for a moment, is dangerous.